Get to Know T44Brian

-What began as a summer project before college in 2013 has now taken over a huge chunk of my life, which could be good or bad depending on who you ask.
+What began as a summer project before college in 2013 has now taken over my life as you can see, which could be good or bad depending on who you ask.
 I was always a car guy, but it usually either leaned towards big American boat sedans or extremely quirky things like those strange captive imports or 80s French/niche Euro.
 So I definitely knew what Type 44s were way before dealing with them.
 One actually sat outside close by to my house and for years when I was a kid and I would always stare intently at it from the backseat of whatever moving car I was in, thinking it was so fascinating.
 Weirdly, it was the only one I had ever seen in person.
-Up until I bought my first T44 I had never actually seen one driving/being used as an actual car.
+Up until I bought my first T44 I had never actually seen it driving/being used as an actual car.
 Just parked, collecting a nice layer of algae.
 Maybe that was a sign that I should have chosen something different.